zerynth/docs/docs/reference/guide/docs/seqmap.md

 3. Conversion flags (optional), which affect the result of some conversion types.

 4. Minimum field width (optional).
-If specified as an `'*'` (asterisk), the actual width is read from the next element of the tuple in *values*, and the object to convert comes after the minimum field width and optional precision.
+If specified as an `'*'` (asterisk), the actual width is read from the nextelement of the tuple in *values, and the object to convert comes after the minimum field width and optional precision.

 5. Precision (optional), given as a `'.'` (dot) followed by the precision.
-If specified as `'*'` (an asterisk), the actual precision is read from the next element of the tuple in *values*, and the value to convert comes after the precision.
+If specified as `'*'` (an asterisk), the actual precision is read from the next element of the tuple in *values, and the value to convert comes after the precision.

 6. Conversion type.

-When the right argument is a dictionary (or other mapping type), then the formats in the string *must* include a parenthesized mapping key into that dictionary inserted immediately after the `'%'` character.
+When the right argument is a dictionary (or other mapping type), then the formats in the string *must include a parenthesized mapping key into that dictionary inserted immediately after the `'%'` character.
 The mapping key selects the value to be formatted from the mapping.
 For example:

 ```python